The shame of betrayal is a complex and painful emotion to experience. Our husband cheated, yet we, the faithful wife, often feel betrayal shame.

 I felt frightened that maybe I was utterly worthless.
 At that time, I didn't consider the AP to be that special.
 So this lead me to feel like I must have been the biggest fool to think of myself as being of value or importance.
 The more I compared myself to her, the worse I felt about myself.

-Now, I see that the shock of my partner's betrayal damaged my self-esteem so severely that I would consider comparing myself to someone like that.
-It seems disgusting now that I compared myself to the AP.
+Now, I see that the shock and shame of my partner's betrayal damaged my self-esteem so severely that I was stuck in painful ruminations.
+These ruminations trapped me in comparisons.
+It seems disgusting now that I compared myself to his AP.
 And worse, I thought myself even lower than her at my darkest moments!

 My Brain Wasn't Able to See Reality After Betrayal